david-schroeder/crss/README.md

 - Runtime metrics + Configuration
 - Hardware + FPGA State overview
 - Generated HDL, reports etc. viewport

+### 2.4.
+In-Game Features

+#### 2.4.1 Plots

+Plot sizes are dynamic, and the suggested way to track plots is by using labels.
+This results in some interesting implications for creating and using plots:

+- Plots must be created with a name via `/plot new <plotname> [<size>]`, where `<size>` is the side length of the plot in units of 16 blocks.
+- If you wish to select a certain plot position, please use the extended syntax `/plot new <plotname> <size> <x> <z>`.
+- Since plots can have dynamic sizes, they are layed out in a *virtual* grid, where each grid field is one plot.
+Traveling between plots by going over the edge is thus possible, but not the recommended way of transport, which is `/plot visit <plotname>`.

 # License
 CRSS is licensed under CC BY-NC-SA 4.0.